LucaCanali/Miscellaneous/Performance_Testing/Spark_CPU_memory_load_testkit/README.md

 [store_sales](https://sparkdltrigger.web.cern.ch/sparkdltrigger/TPCDS/store_sales.parquet/)
 - You can download data from the store_sales.parquet folder with the following command (note you will need 190 GB to store the full dataset):
 `wget -r -np -nH --cut-dirs=2 -R "index.html*" -e robots=off http://sparkdltrigger.web.cern.ch/sparkdltrigger/TPCDS/store_sales.parquet/`

+- **Notes:**
+  - testing is originally intended to run on CPU and "in memory", so you will need to have enough memory to store the data and the
+  Spark heap.
+This has been tested on a machine with 512 GB of RAM.
+If you have less memory, you can reduce the size of the dataset, by removing some of the files from the store_sales.parquet folder.
+  - when starting tests with a large number of workers the tool can generate a significant load, use this tool rather on test systems.

 ### 3. Run the testing tool: [test_Spark_CPU_memory.py](test_Spark_CPU_memory.py):
 ```